 Getting online in countries that otherwise block VPNs is an option here thanks to a service called NoBorders mode.
 This, presumably through obfuscating your traffic, gets you around any blocks to go online – ideal for China and Iran then.

-The CleanWeb feature works well to block ads, any trackers and links that could be malicious to help keep your online experience as clear as possible.
+The CleanWeb feature works well to block ads, any trackers, and links that could be malicious to help keep your online experience as clear as possible.

 The mobile apps allow you to select a "use small packets" option which is able to improve performance on some networks which could help speeds while also saving you money on data use.

 Support is another great feature, with 24/7 live chat available wherever you are.
-This is a great way to get online if you're having issues, or find the right server to unblock something like a media player.
+This is a great way to get online if you're having issues or find the right server to unblock something like a media player.
 While there are lots of details on the company's website that can help, it's nice to have a human waiting to help, should you get stuck.

 Privacy and security

 Surfshark uses the enterprise level AES-256 encryption meaning all your data is kept locked so even if it were compromised it would remain unintelligible.
-Not that it should be at risk thanks to a kill switch, keeping you safe if your connection drops, and a double hop VPN.
+Not that it should be at risk thanks to a kill switch, keeping you safe if your connection drops, and a double-hop VPN.
 That means your address is even more secure, should you activate this feature, making you highly anonymous and difficult to track.

 There are some of the best modern security protocol options including OpenVPN UDP and TCP plus IKEv2.
 Plus the company is based in the British Virgin Islands meaning no logging is required.
 The fact that each server has its own private DNS is yet another layer of security to set your mind at ease.

-A third party test of Surfshark by German security firm Cure53 led it to conclude that it was: "highly satisfied to see such a strong security posture on the Surfshark VPN extensions, especially given the common vulnerability of similar products to privacy issues."
+In that third-party test, German security firm Cure53 led it to conclude that it was: "highly satisfied to see such a strong security posture on the Surfshark VPN extensions, especially given the common vulnerability of similar products to privacy issues."

 Should you sign up?